Fair GANs through model rebalancing for extremely imbalanced class distributions: Conclusion

 \section{Conclusion}

-In conclusion, we present a novel approach to building a fair generative model by using an existing biased generative model.
-We have specifically proposed a privacy-aware approach that is useful while handling sensitive biometric data such that we do not use any real data.
+In conclusion, we present a novel approach to building a fair GAN from an existing biased GAN.
+We have specifically proposed a privacy-aware approach that is useful while handling sensitive biometric data such that we do not use any of the original training data.
 This is also important in cases where access to the original training data is no longer available.
+Further, we eliminate the need for a balanced reference dataset.
 We also propose a novel bias mitigation loss function.
-We experimentally validate our approach on two different tasks of racial bias in facial image generation and imbalanced-cifar10 image generation.
+We experimentally validate our approach on two different tasks of racial bias in facial image generation and imbalanced-CIFAR10 image generation.
 We see significant improvements in the fairness metrics while maintaining the image quality.
+In fact on the CIFAR10 dataset, we show that we are able to closely learn the true balanced distribution even on the imbalanced dataset which contains less than half as many samples.
 We believe this approach is generalizable to any generative model trained for any task.
 In the future, it would be interesting to see if such approaches can also be applied to diffusion-based generative models.